Solar Water Heater Definition

 5. The Amount of Water you Need to Heat

 To begin with, your lifestyle greatly impacts how effective your solar heater will be.
 To clarify, if you have a high demand for hot water or have a large family, you will need an active system with a vast collector to satisfy your family’s needs.
-In contrast, a passive or smaller system may be ideal if you only have one or two people in your household and infrequent laundry activities.

 A quick way to calculate your anticipated household hot water usage is to multiply the house occupants by 18 gallons.
 As can be seen, these calculations will enable you to gauge the collector and reserve tank required for keeping your house in hot water.